MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 # About Yammer networks and Office 365 tenants

 Beginning December 2019, we are changing what happens when a domain associated with a basic (free) Yammer network is added to your Office 365 tenant.
-We will start with a gradual roll out and complete the process by the end of the year.
+We will start with a gradual rollout and complete the process by the end of the year.

 For the best end-user and management experience, it is required that one Office 365 tenant is associated with just one Yammer network.
 If you are not in this configuration, we recommend you [consolidate previously migrated basic networks](consolidate-multiple-yammer-networks.md) into a single primary network for your tenant in order to move Yammer into a supported state for your tenant.